 - Managing account and person data.

-- You must have Administrative privileges or be assigned to a permission set with the required access to use Orchestration and Automations.
+- You must have Admin privileges or be assigned to a permission set with the required access to use Orchestration and Automations.
 There is no concept of Public Automations in Demandbase.
 Any user that can use Orchestration and Automations can access and manage all Automations.

 - You must have the Demandbase Orchestration solution to create Automations.